Sky King Trivia Quiz Questions With Answers

 The radio show continued until when?

-A: 1954, broadcasting simultaneously with the first portion of the television version.
+, broadcasting simultaneously with the first portion of the television version.

 The television version starred whom as Sky King?

 A: Kirby Grant.